sudonym-i/GRU_trade_engine/README.md

 ### Prerequisites
 - Python 3.8+
-- Interactive Brokers account and Trader Workstation (The IB app) installed
+- Interactive Brokers account and Trader Workstation (The IB app) installed. <-- This is your stock-market API

 ### Quick Installation & Setup